leeblackwell/gmail-empty-folder/README.md

   1%[>                                        ] Total:822 Done:7 Current:8 Deleting  [Gmail]/Bin
 ```

-Oh, yeah.
-173k to delete.
-This is why this script exists ;)

 For January 2020, there are some new options:
 1. `--delay` Inserts a 0.5s pause after each message is processed; intended to try and avoid Google's rate limiting
 1. `--delaylength=500000` Override the default delay length to n microseconds